-Holders of unit-linked policies filed claims in civil court against Aegon in Poland over the fees payable by a customer in case of early surrender of the policy contract.
-While all fees were explicitly disclosed to policyholders at the time of investment in policy documentation, the plaintiffs allege they are too high.
-In October 2014, the Polish Office of Competition and Consumer Protection fined Aegon for an amount of EUR 5.6 million in relation to its communication around this matter.
-While this fine was not directly related to the civil claims, for reasons of commercial necessity as well as at the instigation of the regulatory authorities, Aegon decided to modify the fee structure of its unit-linked policies.
+Holders of unit-linked policies filed claims in civil court against Aegon in Poland over the fees payable by a customer at the time of the initial purchase for certain products or retrospectively due on surrender for other products.
+While fees were explicitly disclosed to policyholders in policy documentation at the time of investment, the plaintiffs allege they are too high or that there is no contractual basis to charge fees altogether.
+In October 2014, the Polish Office of Competition and Consumer Protection fined Aegon for an amount of EUR 5.6 million in relation to its communication around early surrender fees.
+While this fine was not directly related to the civil claims, for reasons of commercial necessity as well as at the instigation of the regulatory authorities, Aegon decided to modify the early surrender fee structure.
 Aegon recorded a charge of EUR 23 million in the fourth quarter of 2014 in connection therewith.
+In December 2015, Aegon reached a settlement with the Polish Office of Competition and Consumer Protection to reduce the fees payable by a customer at the time of the initial purchase, and took a related charge of EUR 10.5 million.
+It is possible that Aegon may enter into further settlements.
+Currently, Aegon Poland faces a significant number of individual legal claims.
 There can be no assurances that ultimately the exposure to Aegon in connection with allegations such as those underlying the claims in Poland, would not have a material adverse effect on Aegon's results of operations or financial position.

 Certain of the products Aegon sells are complex and involve significant investment risks that may be assumed by Aegon's customers.
-Aegon receives, from time to time, claims from certain current and former customers, and groups representing customers, in respect of certain products.
+From time to time, Aegon receives claims from certain current and former customers, and groups representing customers, in respect of certain products.
 Certain claims remain under review and may lead to disputes in the future.
-Aegon has in the past agreed to make payments, in some cases substantial, or adjustments to policy terms to settle those claims or disputes if Aegon believed it was appropriate to do so.
-While Aegon intends to defend itself vigorously against any claims that Aegon does not believe have merit, there can be no assurance that any claims brought against Aegon by its customers will not have a materially adverse effect on Aegon's businesses, results of operations and financial position.
+Aegon has, in the past, agreed to make payments (in some cases substantial) or adjustments to policy terms to settle those claims or disputes if Aegon believed it was appropriate to do so.
+While Aegon intends to defend itself vigorously against any claims that Aegon does not believe have merit, there can be no assurance that claims brought against Aegon by its customers will not have a materially adverse effect on Aegon's businesses, results of operations and financial position.